citp/privacy-policy-historical/c/ci/cit/citycosmetics.com.md

-> *The following text is extracted and transformed from the citycosmetics.com privacy policy that was archived on 2005-02-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050206172425id_/http%3A//www.citycosmetics.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the citycosmetics.com privacy policy that was archived on 2005-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051213200702id_/http%3A//www.citycosmetics.com/privacy.html) for the most accurate reproduction.*

-# CITYcosmetics.com One-of-a-kind skin care treatments that TURN BACK YEARS in 30 days!
+# CITYcosmetics - Privacy Policy

 CITY Lips Privacy Policy